 To get started with LaTeX you will need two pieces of software, a LaTeX distribution and a text editor.

-DTU offers a license for ShareLaTeX.
-Simply sign-up using your student mail on the ShareLaTeX website and you will automatically be invited to the university’s subscription group.
+DTU offers a license for Overleaf.
+Simply sign-up using your DTU email on the Overleaf website and you will automatically be invited to the university’s subscription group.

-Three different LaTeX distributions exist: TeX Live, MikTeX (only available on Windows), and MacTeX (only available for OS X).
+Three different LaTeX distributions exist: TeX Live, MikTeX and MacTeX (only available for MacOS).

-- TeX Live is a cross-platform LaTeX distribution and is available for all major operating systems e.g. Windows, Linux and OS X. TeX Live comes bundled with all commonly used packages and engine compilers, e.g., pdfTeX, LuaTeX, XeTeX.The following options are available for installation of TeX Live:
+- TeX Live is a cross-platform LaTeX distribution and is available for all major operating systems e.g. Windows, Linux and MacOS.
+TeX Live comes bundled with all commonly used packages and engine compilers, e.g., pdfTeX, LuaTeX, XeTeX.The following options are available for installation of TeX Live:

 - Windows: Download install-tl-windows.exe and follow the installation wizard